Liver and onions with crispy bacon and a rich gravy is a gloriously old fashioned meal that just begs for some buttery

 Offal has most definitely fallen out of favour and possibly because of that I have delayed putting one of my favourite recipes here on krumpli.

 As a result, I am delighted to offer you what I think is one of the tastiest meals you can eat and let’s face it… One that is extremely frugal.

-I have always loved bacon liver and onions.
-I emphatically believe that if you are going to take the life of an animal use all of the beast!
+I have always this meal and now I emphatically believe that if you are going to take the life of an animal use all of the beast!

 For those of you who love this type of food, you really must check out my faggots and mash recipe.